pwilmart/precursor_mass_corrections/README.md

 > Rad, R., Li, J., Mintseris, J., O’Connell, J., Gygi, S.P. and Schweppe, D.K., 2020.
 Improved Monoisotopic Mass Estimation for Deeper Proteome Coverage.
 Journal of Proteome Research, 20(1), pp.591-598.

 All of these papers talk up how the instruments can't get anything right (as mentioned above) and that you get huge gains by using these algorithms.
-They also like to pick on each other.
 Being good, skeptical scientists, we should have several questions: are the instruments doing as poorly as suggested?
 What is the break down on what is broken?
 How successful are the fixes?
 How was success defined?
 How huge is huge?
 What problem are these algorithms really solving?

 They all suffer from some similar issues.
 They all state (assume) the problems in monoisotopic mass and charge calls are large without demonstrating (in some direct way) that the problems are large.
 They do not separate and quantify the types of errors in the test datasets and test the algorithm performance on each type of error (an M1 trigger, multiple precursors, etc.).
 Degree of peptide separation was not explored.
 More separation usually improves signal-to-noise for precursors (because more sample can be loaded) and reduces the chances for co-eluting peptides.
 These factors are pretty important to the assumed reasons for using said algorithms.
 They do not tally what fraction of precursors lack enough information to make corrections.
 Interestingly, Thermo has acquisition methods that acquire MS2 scans on anything it can if all higher quality precursors have been exhausted and there is still time available in the cycle.

-The common way to evaluate an MS1 peak processing algorithm is indirectly by seeing how many peptides and proteins a search engine can identify with and without the algorithm corrections.
+The common method used to evaluate the MS1 peak processing algorithms was indirectly by seeing how many peptides and proteins a search engine can identify with and without the algorithm corrections.
 The first issue is that counting PSMs is the only thing you need to count.
 The numbers of identified peptide sequences and identified proteins is linearly correlated with the PSM count.
-Comparing identified peptides and proteins is much more complicated (and dicy) than comparing PSMs and likely causes more confusion than anything.
+Comparing identified peptides and proteins is more complicated (and dicy) than comparing PSMs and likely causes more confusion than clarity.
 The other issue is that there is a lot of data processing between the MS2 scan and the PSM counting.
 You have protein database choices, search engine choices, search engine parameter choices, post processing of search scores, target/decoy FDR methods, and protein inference.
 There is an implied assumption that a narrow tolerance search is the only thing worth evaluating.
-True wide tolerance searches were not tried in any of these papers.

 While improving PSM identifications at the end of the day is obviously a desirable goal, such an indirect evaluation method sheds little light on the correction algorithms.
 What are the precursor error characteristics of the data before and after the running the algorithms?
 Did the algorithms offer advantages over applying the similar fixes built into the search engines (isotopic errors, deamidation, etc.)?
 All of the papers showed that PSM numbers could be improved when using narrow tolerance searches without really answering the questions of how and why.
 A low level algorithm should be evaluated at a low level if you really want to understand the problem and its solution.

 ## Monocle paper has data at PRIDE

 Monocle is the new kid on the block and was probably developed to facilitate real time search data acquisition.
 The algorithm was tested on triplet single shot yeast or HeLa cell digests on a Lumos instrument.
 I skipped the FAIMS data and the TMT-labeled data and repeated analysis of the label-free runs where the survey scans were from the Orbitrap and the MS2 scans were low res ion trap CID.
-The numbers in the manuscript are more complete for yeast, so I will focus on that.
+The numbers in the manuscript are more complete for yeast, so I will focus on that data.

 The paper used Comet searches with a 50 PPM parent ion mass tolerance, tryptic cleavage, variable oxidation of Met, and static alkylation of Cys.
 The 178K spectra were searched with and without monocle pre-processing.
 Monocle does isotopic envelope modeling based on averagine.
 It is not clear how (if) modeling of multiple precursors is handled or if a single corrected monoisotopic mass is computed for each MS2 scan.
-Regardless, monocle pre-processed data resulted in increased PSMs by 81%.
+Regardless, monocle pre-processed data resulted in 81% more PSMs.

 ## PAW processing